An International Reputation for Advanced Research

 It is possible to study either full- or part-time.
 Our start dates are September or January each year, though we prefer the former.

-For any research enquiries, contact Director of Graduate Studies, Dr Will Montgomery.
+For any research enquiries, contact the School of Humanities Director of PGR, Danielle Sands.

 Please also see below on this page for more details about funding and the application process.